Grive/grive/README.md

 There are also some optional dependencies:
 - CppUnit (for unit tests)
 - libbfd (for backtrace)
+- binutils (for libiberty, required for compilation in OpenSUSE, Ubuntu, Arch and etc)

 Grive uses cmake to build.
 Basic install sequence is